Brexit and national democracy

 - Intergovernmentalism.
 One of the reasons “Brussels” is a misleading reference is that it makes it sound as though only technocrats get to decide on European policy.
 The truth however is quite different.
 The EU institutional order is such that national governments have the first and final word on virtually every policy.
 Notwithstanding the fact that nations are the founders of the EU, governments get to give the direction of European integration through the institution of the European Council.
 It practically is the entity that instructs the European Commission to proceed with a given piece of law or action plan.
 Speaking of the law, the national governments now congregating as Council of the European Union engage in co-legislating on all areas of policy (together with the European Parliament).
 Lastly, many important yet less prominent formations, such as the Eurogroup, rely on input from national governments.
 The notion of some bureaucracy in Brussels issuing edicts to elected leaders is simply misinformed.

 Couched in those terms, we may begin to forward a counter-argument to the view that national democracy and the EU cannot coexist.
-There are basically three elements to the thesis that they do in fact reinforce one another:
+There are basically three elements to the thesis that they do in fact reinforce each other:

 - Standards.
 To the average citizen the discussion about European standards may seem to confirm the belief that the EU is but a bureaucrat’s power fantasy.
 Yet a more objective look at the matter will reveal how every citizen gets to benefit from such policies.
 Environmental standards and consumer protection are but a few.
 Also the effective abolition of roaming charges inside the EU is something the ‘average tourist’ greatly appreciates.
 The next big thing will be a single digital market.
 Once that is in place, everyone will be wondering how they managed to cope without it.